MrMPerial/front-end-development-course-assignments/Assignment12/ReadMe.md

 - Email is Filled out
 - Email contains an '@' sign
 - Password is filled out
-- Confirm Passowrd is filled out
+- Confirm Password is filled out

 Build an array of error messages to display to the user when a rule is violated